 “Alberta’s latest fiscal crisis is actually the perfect opportunity to correct the ill-advised policies of the past that have created the situation Alberta now finds itself in,” Lahey concludes.
 “Fortunately, many of the same policies that can finally get the province off of its overdependence on unstable resource revenues can also begin to reverse the shameful lack of economic equality between men and women in Alberta.”

 The Parkland Institute is a non-partisan public policy research institute in the Faculty of Arts at the University of Alberta.
-The publication The Alberta Disadvantage: Gender, Taxation, and Income Inequality is available for download on Parkland's website at http://parklandinstitute.ca.
+The Alberta Disadvantage: Gender, Taxation, and Income Inequality is available for download on Parkland's website at http://parklandinstitute.ca.